 Staying active in recovery can help people stay sober.
 Learning to enjoy the things we used to enjoy–before drugs and alcohol took over–takes time.
 In treatment, it helps to have a mix of quality therapies to gain the best healing and addiction recovery.
 Dance and addiction therapy services prove useful for people going through these significant life changes of putting substance abuse behind for a better life ahead.
 You can benefit from this therapy, too.

 Dance comes naturally to all of us.
 As babies, we moved in rhythm to the world around us, enjoying our “dance” and reaction to sounds.
 As addiction sets in and even into early sobriety, we stop connecting with our bodies, minds, and emotions.
 However, dance helps you return to a better place, one with greater openness for fuller healing.

 Dance Therapy for Addiction Recovery

-A dance therapy program in your rehab treatment helps you recover from mental illness and your addiction itself.
+A dance therapy program in your residential treatment program helps you recover from mental illness and your addiction itself.
 You have a story to tell, but do not connect with others as you did before.
-You also need some positive energy and hope for a better future.
+You also need some positive en3ergy and hope for a better future.
 Dance therapy helps you build connections, positive energy, and a healthy outlook.

 Dance therapy uses your body’s natural honesty to connect with others, such as your therapist.
 You also find yourself more engaged in your recovery and treatment.
 You use greater honesty after letting go of the little “white lies” you tell each day, those of being fine despite the problems you face.